archivy/awesome-archivy/README.md

 The plugin system that facilitates the creation of these extensions was merged today, so the list is pretty sparse for now but if you make a plugin you'd like to share, please add it here and try to also a "category" in which it fits if you can't find any.

+## Integrations

+- [Git](https://github.com/archivy/archivy-git) - adds version control to your installation with automated pull / push to a remote repository.

 ## Digital Preservation